aravindan-acct/logstash_arm/README.md

 This repo can be used to deploy a logstash server that can act as a mediator to send logs from one or more WAAS services to Log Analytics and Microsoft Sentinel.

 ## Deploying the Logstash Server
-The [logstash](https://www.elastic.co/guide/en/logstash/current/introduction.html) server can be deployed using [ARM template for single instance deployment](https://raw.githubusercontent.com/aravindan-acct/logstash_arm/main/logstash_arm.json) or [ARM template for virtual machine scale set deployment, VMSS](https://raw.githubusercontent.com/aravindan-acct/logstash_arm/main/vmss/logstash_arm_vmss.json).
+The [logstash](https://www.elastic.co/guide/en/logstash/current/introduction.html) server can be deployed using:
+1. [ARM template for single instance deployment](https://raw.githubusercontent.com/aravindan-acct/logstash_arm/main/logstash_arm.json) - This option is suited for environments where there is low to moderate log events traffic. or
+2. [ARM template for virtual machine scale set deployment, VMSS](https://raw.githubusercontent.com/aravindan-acct/logstash_arm/main/vmss/logstash_arm_vmss.json) - This option is suited for environments where log events traffic is very high and a single instance cannot handle the load.

+### Deployment parameters

 Most of the logstash server's settings are already configured.

-The only inputs for the ARM template deployment are the logstash server `password`, the log analytics `workspace id` and log analytics `workspace key`, which can be updated in the ARM template's [parameters file](https://raw.githubusercontent.com/aravindan-acct/logstash_arm/main/logstash_arm.parameters.json).
+The only inputs for the ARM template for single instance deployment are the logstash server `password`, the log analytics `workspace id` and log analytics `workspace key`, which can be updated in the ARM template's [parameters file](https://raw.githubusercontent.com/aravindan-acct/logstash_arm/main/logstash_arm.parameters.json).

 For VMSS deployment, please use [VMSS parameters file](https://raw.githubusercontent.com/aravindan-acct/logstash_arm/main/vmss/logstash_arm_vmss.parameters.json).

+### Logstash configuration

-The Logstash configuration can be found here: [Logstash Configuration File](https://github.com/aravindan-acct/logstash_arm/blob/main/scripts/waf.conf)
+The Logstash configuration can be found here: [Logstash Configuration File](https://github.com/aravindan-acct/logstash_arm/blob/main/scripts/waf.conf).

 ### Deployment Pre-Requisites